Nosotros Podemos hablar espanol! We speak Spanish!

 - It’s great if you go on holiday or meet someone from another country!

-How do we learn Spanish?
+How do we teach Spanish?

 We use a resource called ‘Early Start Spanish’ that introduces children to the language, culture and customs of Spain and Latin-America.
 It enables teachers to learn alongside their pupils if they don’t speak Spanish.
-Luckily, we have an experienced Spanish Teacher on the staff to help us!
+Luckily, we have an experienced Spanish teacher on the staff to help us!